arturbac/stralgo/README.md

 ## installation

-* header only except some of unit tests
+* header only, except some of unit tests

 ## examples
 ### strconv::compose